-“We must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education” (The Story of Charlotte Mason, p.
+“We must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.”The Story of Charlotte Mason, p.
 231

-Which brings us to the third point.
+Which brings us to the third idea.

 A logical method and sympathetic attention work better than haphazard methods and hurry and worry.